Ivano-Frankivsk Municipality: Infrastructure

 Until 2008 the railway terminal also housed a bus terminal which provided several inter-city bus routes, including some to international destinations.
 In 2000 construction work began on a new bus terminal next to the railway terminus on Zaliznychna Street.
 Inauguration of the new bus terminal took place on May 22, 2010.
-At the opening ceremony the mayor of the city, Viktor Anushkevichus, noted that the new bus terminal was only partially completed, and for a period it would be necessary to offload at the Pryvokzalna Square, which is already saturated with traffic.
+At the opening ceremony the mayor of the city, Viktor Anuškevičius, noted that the new bus terminal was only partially completed, and for a period it would be necessary to offload at the Pryvokzalna Square, which is already saturated with traffic.
 He also emphasised the need for another bus station on the outskirts of the city.